ARMmbed/mbed-os-5-docs/docs/reference/contributing/connectivity/CellularInterface.md

-# How to port Mbed OS cellular
+## Cellular

 This document provides guidelines and details for setting up a cellular device driver with Mbed OS.
-Please see the [working principles when working with a cellular C++ API](https://os.mbed.com/docs/latest/reference/network-socket.html) for more information.
+Please see the [working principles when working with a cellular C++ API](/docs/development/reference/network-socket.html) for more information.

-## Adding modem target support
+### Adding modem target support

-For new targets, you may need to modify [targets.json](https://os.mbed.com/docs/v5.7/tools/adding-and-configuring-targets.html). `targets.json` defines all the target platforms that Mbed OS supports.
+For new targets, you may need to modify [targets.json](/docs/development/tools/adding-and-configuring-targets.html). `targets.json` defines all the target platforms that Mbed OS supports.
 If Mbed OS supports your specific target, an entry for your target is in this file.
 Define a global macro in your target description that tells the build system that your target has a modem, and the data connection type is attached with MCU.

 For example,